HackerN64/F3DEX3/README.md

   to an appropriate value based on the game engine parameters for that light.
 - For the occlusion plane: Bring the code from `cpu/occlusionplane.c` into your game and follow the included instructions.
-- For the performance counters: Make the changes described in `cpu/counters.c`.
+- For the performance counters: See `cpu/counters.c`.

 ## Backwards Compatibility with F3DEX2